 A fun way to get to know your ancestors is by playing a matching game—using the ancestor’s faces as the cards.
 I made this game up and the grandkids absolutely loved playing it.
 Each time they picked a matching card, we talked about the ancestor—where they were from; their interests; their family, etc.

 This is a fairly easy game to put together.
 You need pictures of your ancestors.
-I made a total of 50 cards—25 different ancestors—2 identical cards each.
+I started out making a total of 50 cards—25 different ancestors—2 identical cards each but I’ve been adding cards each month.

 The idea of the game is to turn the cards facedown on the table and take turns picking and matching the cards.